Edoardo Stoppa: Career

 Stoppa worked for Match Music and La7, presenting programs such as Prima del processo, Zengi e Mango, Call game.
 On La7 he worked for four seasons on National Geographic, presenting and producing documentaries.
-For All Music he was as co-author, co-creator and co-presenter with Christian Sonzogni the programs Modeland, a satire on fashion and music, and Music Zoo.
+For AllMusic he was as co-author, co-creator and co-presenter with Christian Sonzogni the programs Modeland, a satire on fashion and music, and Music Zoo.
 For Mediaset he was an actor in several episodes of Scherzi a parte and he led Village.
 He also worked in radio and film.

 In March 2006 Stoppa joined Team Sky, to run the international format E!News alongside Ellen Hidding.
 He also conducted the extreme sports program "SHOCK" on Sky Vivo.

 He became a correspondent of the satirical television program Striscia la notizia from 2008 to 2020, where he worked on animal welfare.

 After Striscia la Notizia, he became a correspondent for the program Ogni mattina, where he continues to deal with animals and the environment.

-In 2011, Mondadori published his book Per fortuna che ci sei, on his work with animals.